-The proposal for the site is to renovate and extend the existing house to the side and rear.
-The proposed scheme requires the removal of a small number of relatively insignificant (C category) trees and shrubs, which will not significantly impact the local or wider landscape.
+The proposal for the site is to construct a new extension to the rear (east) of the existing house along with some new nearby decking.
+A new porch will also be built to the front of the house.
+The proposed scheme does not require the removal or pruning of any of the trees on site, or of trees within nearby adjacent sites; therefore, the landscape character of the site will be unaffected by the proposal.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.